Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 One of the locals showing off

-Kenai Fjords National Park is second only to Denali.
+Kenai Fjords National Park is second only to Denali in terms of Alaskan majesty.
 You can see the best of coastal Alaska at this park south of Seward.
 Long, narrow fjords reach far inland, surrounded by lofty mountains and dense spruce forests.

 Visitors can also access a smaller landside part of the park around the Exit Glacier.
 The exit for the Exit Glacier lies just north of town on the Seward Scenic Highway.